FreedomIntelligence/LLMFactory/README.md

 - collect plain data
 - classify these data
 - train Lora modules for each backbone
+- if you choose two Lora moduels, some further data (mixed with two domains) should be used to further pretraining
+- one could upload data

 ### finetuning data:
 - distill data (converation and instruction) from GPT4 (converation from chatgpt since it is cheaper)